boolean-world/elbo/misc/documentation.md

 		composer install
 		npm install

-* Copy `data/config/elbo.sample.yml` to `data/config/elbo.yml` and change the required values.
+* Copy `data/config_sample.yml` to `data/config.yml` and change the required values.
 Most importantly, you should set `environment.phase` to `production`, and insert values in the `api_key` section.
 In addition, you should create an user and a table in MySQL (if you haven't done so already), and fill in the corresponding values in the `database` section.
+You should also change the values under the `redis` section as necessary.

 * Install the MaxMind GeoLite2 Country database.